 - Provide for the abatement of water, land and air pollution, including pesticides;

 - Monitor environmental conditions and test for contaminants;

 - Encourage recycling, recovery and reuse of all solid waste to conserve resources and reduce waste;

 - Administer fish and wildlife laws, carry out sound fish and wildlife management practices, and conduct fish and wildlife research;

 - Manage New York's marine and coastal resources;

 - Conduct sound forestry management practices on state lands, provide assistance to private forest landowners and manage fire prevention and control efforts;

-- Manage the Adirondack and Catskill forest preserves and recreational facilities, including campsites;
+- Manage the Adirondack and Catskill forest preserve and recreational facilities, including campsites;

 - Protect tidal and freshwater wetlands and flood plains;